neuralstring/woips/content/index.md

 ---

 # Woodpecker Online Intellectual Property Services
 WIPOS is an online intellectual property portal which help audience to prepare the specific documents.
-Currently WIPOS start its activity with Online Patent Drafting Application that help inventors to draft their patent with international standards
+Currently WIPOS start its activity with Online Patent Drafting and will extend is to other kind of IP.